uib/iam-scim/README.md

 fields specific to Norwegian UH domain.
 The string is also the name of a schema and should be found in the `.schemas` attribute as well.

+### User `.no:edu:scim:user.accountType`

+Describe what kind of account this is.
+The value is "primary" for the primary account of a person.
+There can only be a single primary account.

+The value is "admin" for accounts to be used for privileged access and other administrative puposes.

+The value is "test" for accounts that is used for testing only.

+The value is "rpa" for accounts used by automation scripts.

 ### User `.no:edu:scim:user.employeeNumber`

 ### User `.no:edu:scim:user.studentNumber`